eresearchqut/ontvisc/README.md

           1        1.4K      2.7K      4.1K      5.4K       6.8K
 ```

-A consensus fasta file named ```sample_medaka.consensus.fasta``` will be output incorporating the SNPs obersved in the reads mapping to the reference.
+A consensus fasta file named ```sample_medaka.consensus.fasta``` will be output incorporating the SNPs observed in the reads that map to the reference.
-All short variants will be summarised in a gzipped VCF called ```Sample_medaka.annotated.vcf.gz```.
+All short variants will be summarised in a gzipped VCF called ```sample_medaka.annotated.vcf.gz```.
 Please refer to the following documentations (http://samtools.github.io/hts-specs/; https://gatk.broadinstitute.org/hc/en-us/articles/360035531692-VCF-Variant-Call-Format) to interpret the VCF format (e.g. structure and the header information).
 By default variants with a read depth <20 will be flagged as LOW_DEPTH.

 Here is an example of a VCF file for a sample called MT483